kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 ### §141.26   Training agreements.

-\(a\) A training center certificated under part 142 of this chapter may provide the training, testing, and checking for pilot schools certificated under this part and is considered to meet the requirements of this part, provided—
+\(a\) A training center certificated under [[Volume 3/H Schools and other certificated agencies/0142 Training centers.md|part 142 of this chapter]] may provide the training, testing, and checking for pilot schools certificated under this part and is considered to meet the requirements of this part, provided—

 \(1\) There is a training agreement between the certificated training center and the pilot school;